Linutronix/TSN-Testbench/_sources/quickstart.rst.txt

 ^^^^^

 The recommend Linux distribution is Debian Stable (Bookworm).
-It includes all necessary libraries and tools to run the Linux TSN Testbench.
+It includes all necessary libraries and tools to run the Linux RealTime Communication Testbench.
 Debian can be installed on any PC by using the Debian
 installer:

 - https://www.debian.org/distrib/

-Once Debian is and up and running the Linux TSN Testbench and its dependencies can be installed:
+Once Debian is and up and running the Linux RealTime Communication Testbench and its dependencies can be installed:

 .. code:: bash